isugifNF/GATK-flow/README.md

 ### Singularity Container

-Tools required for the workflow are included in the container [aseetharam/gatk:latest](https://github.com/aseetharam/gatk).
+Tools required for the workflow are included in the container [aseetharam/gatk:latest](https://github.com/aseetharam/gatk) and should be automatically pulled by nextflow.
+(Will only need to run `singularity pull` if website connection is unstable.)

 <details><summary>More Info</summary>